 USCIS Issues Final Guidance on Accrual of Unlawful Presence for F and J Nonimmigrants

-Effective August 9, 2018, USCIS changed its policy on how it counts the days of unlawful presence in the United States for those in F1, J1, and M1 immigration status and their dependents (in F2, J2, and M2 status) who violate their immigration status.
+On February 6, 2020, a U.S. District Court issued a permanent nationwide injunction blocking a USCIS policy memo, effective August 9, 2018, that changed its policy on how it counts the days of unlawful presence in the United States for those in F1, J1, and M1 immigration status and their dependents (in F2, J2, and M2 status) who violate their immigration status.
 While the regulatory requirements for maintaining immigration status have not changed, the consequences for failing to maintain immigration status are now more severe.

 USCIS and USPS Signature Confirmation Restricted Delivery Service